detphon/Python101/README.md

 # Python101
-Those code learned from Uncle Engineer Lab
+These code learned from Uncle Engineer Lab